 They serve lunch from 11:00am-3:30pm and on Sundays, they fire up their outdoor pizza oven and serve up delicious pizzas with ingredients from their local vendors.

-If pizza isn’t your thing, I would recommend the Ancestor Burger that has a yummy smoked garlic aioli and comes with fries on the side.
+If pizza isn’t your thing, I would recommend the Halter Ranch Burger or Meatballs.

-The Haley’s Harvest Salad is a refreshing, bright salad with estate walnuts & pomegranates, topped with a light maple-sherry dressing.
+The seasonal salad is always a refreshing, bright salad with estate grown fruits and a house made dressing.

 Of course, they have suggested wine pairings for each dish too but also have a good selection of non-alcoholic options.
 You do need a reservation, which you can book online.